-Watch: Melvin Gordon's Uber Driver Trash Talks Chargers Before Ravens Game
+Watch: Melvin Gordon's Uber Driver Trash-Talks Chargers Before Ravens Game

 They proceed to have an engaging conversation for over three minutes about Sunday's game, including Gordon prying the driver for an opinion about himself—"What about that running back?
 That Melvin Gordon kid?"—with no shortage of good banter.

-It's a fun, light-hearted moment ahead of what will likely be a hard-fought clash as part of Wild Card Weekend.
+It's a fun, lighthearted moment ahead of what will likely be a hard-fought clash as part of Wild Card Weekend.